List of BanG Dream! characters: Chisato Shirasagi

-After Pastel Palettes' disastrous debut performance, a skeptical Chisato attempts to leave the band as she feels she could not remain with a failing project that would ruin her reputation, but the ongoing negative publicity and potential fallout should she quit force her to stay.
+After Pastel Palettes' disastrous debut performance, a skeptical Chisato attempts to leave the band as she feels she could not remain with a failing project that would ruin her reputation, but the ongoing negative publicity and potential fallout should she quit forces her to stay.
 Although pessimistic about the band's future, Chisato is surprised when she sees Aya attempting to sell tickets to Pastel Palettes' next concert in the rain; inspired, she finally commits to the band.
 Though she is seen as a role model for professionalism by the other girls, they are unaware of her hard work and effort to do well.
 After graduating high school, Chisato matriculates at Yotsuba and begins sharing an apartment with Kanon.

 Sumire Uesaka voices Chisato, while Patricia Duran voices her in the dub.